 35.8.4.1 TXOP and backoff procedures rules for R-TWT SPs

 A non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true as a TXOP holder shall ensure the TXOP ends before the start time of any active R-TWT SPs that are advertised by its associated AP or the AP corresponding to the transmitted BSSID in a multiple BSSID set in which its associated AP belongs to, as specified in 35.8.3 (R-TWT SPs announcement).
-In addition, before starting transmission of any PPDU, the non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true shall check if there is enough time for the frame exchange to complete prior to the start of the R-TWT SP and, if there is not enough time, then the STA shall defer transmission by selecting a random backoff count using the present CW (without advancing to the next value in the sequence).
+In addition, before starting transmission of any PPDU, the non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true shall check if there is enough time for the frame exchange to complete prior to the start of the R-TWT SP and, if there is not enough time, then the STA shall defer transmission by selecting a random backoff count using the present CW[AC] (without advancing to the next value of CW[AC]) (#15651).
 The QSRC[AC] for the MSDU or A-MSDU is not affected.

+(#15245) NOTE - If there is not enough time for the frame exchange to complete before the R-TWT SP and a non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true has selected a random backoff count using the present CW[AC], then if the backoff count reaches zero before the start of the R-TWT SP, the non-AP EHT STA selects again a random backoff count using the present CW[AC] without advancing to the next value of CW[AC].